Some providers claim to have direct in-country expertise when they really don't

 - How many staff members are on the ground in the country?

 If they have no in-country staff, they are relying on vendors and other resources for local service and expertise.

 - How long have you been direct in the country?

 Providers with young entities will have less expertise and may not be able to manage overly complex employment situations.

 Asking these questions will help you understand the service-level details about an EOR, including whether they truly are a direct provider.
 A direct provider should not only have a permanent entity in-country, but boots on the ground at a local level to fully manage their clients’ HR and payroll services.
 If the employer of record is utilizing local vendors, they’re probably not as direct as you’d like.
 Top providers will also have at least one year of direct employment experience in-country with multiple client examples to prove their expertise.

 With endless noncompliance risks involved in international hiring, you have to be able to fully trust your EOR provider.
 If they’re being deceptive about their in-country presence or entity status, can you trust them to ensure your employees are receiving country-mandated benefits, for example?
 Mandatory benefits are often hard to interpret, especially for an HR team who isn’t local.
 To ensure the most comprehensive global employment service and expertise, make sure your employer of record is a credible provider who means what they say.

 At Safeguard Global, we know how tough it is to get global employment right—because every hiring situation in every country is unique.
-At any given time, we’re engaging over 1,400 workers via Global Employment Outsourcing (GEO), our first-to-market global employer of record service.
+At any given time, we’re engaging over 1,400 workers via GEO, our first-to-market global employer of record service.
 We have extensive expertise throughout our growing network of direct, local entities around the world, including the top destinations for international expansion.

 To learn more about how GEO can help you hire workers directly in new global markets without taking on the risks of entity setup or independent contractors, contact us today.